onipedeo/snake-client/README.md

   - Press `M` to send _Hello There!_ to the screen.
   - Press `N` to send _Yippy_ to the screen.
   - PRess `B` to send _Oh no_ to the screen.

+## Credit Where Credit is Due
+Our server code for this game was not written from scratch.
+It is a heavily modified version of the single player game Snek created by Tania Rascia.